 What about venture debt?

 Marlon: Very important for businesses that are capital-intensive (such as a hardware company).
 Founders that are needing to raise large amounts of capital need to be aware of the amount of equity they are trading to raise money.
 Venture debt, coupled with a VC investment, can help balance the scales for founders by injecting additional cash into an investment without giving up more equity in the business.
-Venture debt providers usually won’t fund a business without a strong investment from a VC firm.
+Venture debt providers usually won’t fund business ideas without a strong investment from a VC firm.

 How do I get a meeting with a VC?

 Sirk: If you’re a first-timer, you need to get out and start selling yourself with other entrepreneurs.
-Also, use the startup ecosystem!
+Also, use the tech industry startup ecosystem!
 Things like bankers, lawyers or accounting service providers.
 Everyone who you work with (partners, vendors, etc.) is a potential source for introductions.

 Marlon: What I’m looking for is, what is the problem that you are looking to solve?
 This is a business of investing – I am investing a certain amount of capital to see a certain amount of capital returned, so this business must make sense at a certain scale.
 I love entrepreneurs that are solving real pain points that haven’t been adequately solved previously.
 Next, tell me why your solution stands out and, importantly, how.
 Is this solution sustainable?
 Who else is out there doing this?

 Sirk: Keep it to 10-12 slides.
-Use Guy Kawasaki’s rule of thumb: 10 slides, 20 minute presentation, 30-point font on the slides.
+Use Guy Kawasaki’s rule of thumb: 10 slides, 20-minute presentation, 30-point font on the slides.
 Don’t try to slam a bunch of information into your deck.
 Concisely send the message.
 Understanding your financials is what this is all about…do research on your market.
 What are the key drivers of your financial model?
 Where will the revenue come from?
 What are the costs associated with your solution?
 You will absolutely have to do a Profit & Loss statement.

 We are big believers at milestone financing.
 Each round of financing should be targeted to major milestones/goals for your business.